dsouzaalfred/dsouzaalfred.github.io/index.md

 ---
 Hi, I am **Alfred D'Souza**.

-Started of as a computer teacher.
-Moved on to working as Tech Support agent, got promoted as an Subject Matter Expert, finally got promoted as a Team Lead.
-But now I a Frontend developer and enjoying every bit of it.
+Started out as a computer teacher.
+Moved on to working as Tech Support agent / Subject Matter Expert / Team Lead.
+But now I am a Frontend developer and enjoying every bit of it.
 Have learnt a lot but there is a lot I still got to learn.

 GitHub : [https://github.com/dsouzaalfred](https://github.com/dsouzaalfred 'Github Profile')